alvarotolentino/dynamic_program/README.md

 The following are some algorithms that implement the dynamic programming technique (memoization and tabulation).

 - bestsum.rs: Given an array of numbers and a target sum, return the shortest combination of numbers that add up to exactly the target sum.
+Memoization and tabulation implementations.

 - cansum.rs: Given an array of numbers and a target sum, return true if any combination of numbers in the array can add up to exactly the target sum.